 Beyond health coverage, to make the most out of your phone calls to prospective employees, highlight additional benefits such as paid time off for vacations, holidays, and other perks.
 In Alaska, where group health care coverage is not required, but many employers provide some, these additional benefits can further enhance their satisfaction.

-The insurance plans and benefits you see listed above are just some of the options available to you when you go through Taylor Benefits Insurance, one of the leading insurance agencies around.
-We will help you find a plan that meets the needs and expectations of your employees.
-With over 25 years in the insurance industry, we have formed a large network with leading insurance options like Blue Cross, Blue Shield, eHealthInsurance and more which allows us room for negotiations and modifications with our clients.
+The insurance plans and benefits you see listed above, even the group plans and the mentioned AK medical plans, are merely a fraction of the options available to you in the marketplace when you go through Taylor Benefits Insurance, one of the leading insurance agencies around.
+We will help you find a plan that meets the needs and expectations of your employees, whether they require individual coverage or group health care in hospitals or other healthcare institutions.

 Some of the top insurance providers we work with are: